albertovth/football_predictor/pipeline/spi_stage3/README.md

 are independently normalized to the empirical median goals.
 The existing Stage 2 simulation then consumes them without modification.

-Prior matches are the cumulative eligible-match evidence supporting the incoming prior.
-For Stage 3, build_prior_evidence.py reconstructs them from Stage 1 plus Stage 2.
-Later updates use the total carried in evidence_final.csv, so Stage 4 does not recount the history.
+The published ranking was replayed from the May 2021 starting prior.
+The dated four-year ledger was applied at both the Stage 2 and Stage 3 handoffs.
+It expires older appearance counts; every retained appearance has weight one and there is no decay coefficient or pseudo-count.

+The rule was checked on 240 chronologically held-out matches.
+Four-year and cumulative pooling were effectively tied, while direct new-period replacement was materially worse.
+Four years is therefore documented as the bounded one-World-Cup-cycle policy, not claimed as an optimized duration.

-This is a new confidence layer, not a claim that the original Stage 2 script performed a formal Bayesian update.
+This is a confidence layer, not a claim that the original Stage 2 script performed a formal Bayesian update.
 Adjusted-goal formulas, high/low branches, friendly weighting, opponent corrections, floors, the hard cap of 6, the xGA percentile cap, and simulation remain the production Stage 2 implementation.

+The four-year boundary limits confidence rather than erasing all inherited memory.
+Older information may remain embedded in a carried prior, reflecting persistent football institutions and competence, and is diluted by new appearances.

 Scripts:

 - build_prior_evidence.py: one-time reconstruction of the incoming Stage 3
   evidence counts.
+- build_evidence_window.py: reconstructs the dated four-year ledger used to begin Stage 4.
-- combine_prior_evidence.py: scales the prior, combines evidence, normalizes all 206 teams, writes confederation inputs, and carries evidence forward.
+- combine_prior_evidence.py: scales the prior, combines evidence, normalizes all 206 teams, writes confederation inputs, expires old ledger rows, and carries the dated evidence forward.

 See docs/STAGE4_UPDATE_GUIDE.md for the complete commands and validation gates.